 Hassell: CAVD Alliance Management

 As described on the Foundation’s website, the Collaboration for AIDS Vaccine Discovery (CAVD) is an international network of scientists and experts dedicated to designing a variety of novel HIV vaccine candidates and advancing the most promising candidates to clinical trials.
-The CAVD operates on the principle that accelerating progress toward an AIDS vaccine requires the creativity of individual investigators supported by a collaborative approach that emphasizes the sharing of scientific information and the standardization of laboratory techniques and data analysis.
+The CAVD operates on the principle that accelerating progress toward an HIV/AIDS vaccine requires the creativity of individual investigators supported by a collaborative approach that emphasizes the sharing of scientific information and the standardization of laboratory techniques and data analysis.
 However, to be effective, this network requires ongoing maintenance and cultivation via various forms of communication.
 For example, developments concerning the CAVD research resources or special programs require managed communications to the entire membership.
 More targeted discussions are necessary for oversight of the stages in the sharing of results generated by the Vaccine Immune Monitoring Cores (VIMCs).
-Such functions have been conducted by the Alliance Manager since the inception of the CAVD, and this investment will provide continued support for this position, abetting the success of the CAVD by this critical facilitating role.
+Such functions have been conducted by the Alliance Manager since the inception of the CAVD, and this investment will provide continued support for this position, aiding in the success of the CAVD by this critical facilitating role.